HUMERUS ANATOMY

 Distal Epiphysis of the Humerus, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-• Forms part of the elbow joint
+• Forms part of your elbow joint

 • Includes two key articular surfaces: the capitulum and the trochlea